SIPPS: Accelerative Foundational Skills Instruction

-The SIPPS program provides a structured literacy approach to foundational skills instruction through explicit instructional routines focused on phonological awareness, spelling-sounds, and sight words.
+The SIPPS program provides a structured literacy approach to foundational skills instruction through explicit instructional routines focused on phonological awareness, spelling-sounds, and sight words, with immediate application to reading connected text and to spelling.

 The systematic scope and sequence supports students who struggle with decoding, including students identified with dyslexia, in an accelerative approach.
 Each SIPPS level corresponds to a specific stage of reading development: simple alphabetic, spelling pattern, and polysyllabic/morphemic.
 Daily SIPPS lessons and reading practice in appropriate texts help readers achieve automaticity and accuracy, which in turn allow them to focus on comprehension.

-Whether used as a stand-alone intervention or integrated to support foundational skills in Collaborative Literacy programs, the SIPPS program allows students to:
+Whether used as a stand-alone intervention or integrated as the decoding module with other programs, the SIPPS program allows students to:

 - Respond orally during the foundational skills routines and receive immediate, strategic feedback.